Western Australia Health and Wellbeing Surveillance System trend dashboard

 The visuals and tables in this dashboard display the prevalence estimate (also known as percentage or proportion) of a particular risk factor or health condition within the Western Australia population along with the 95% confidence interval.
 The 95 per cent confidence interval is the range within which the true estimate would lie 95 out of 100 times.

-All tables and visuals display state prevalence estimates for each year, which can be breakdown by sex.
+All tables and visuals display state prevalence estimates for each year, which can be broken down by sex.

 Open the dashboard